-In these strange times, companies face increased and expanded cybersecurity threats.
+In these strange times of Covid-19, companies face increased and expanded cybersecurity threats.
 Enterprise security perimeters expanded exponentially almost overnight as both employees and vendor reps work from their homes.
-Threat actors are using the pandemic to create new devious phishing and social engineering campaigns with which to lure your staff.
+Threat actors are using the pandemic to create new devious phishing and social engineering campaigns like credential harvesting, with which to lure your staff and harvest your valuable credentials.
 And during extreme events such as a pandemic, it is more likely that employees or former employees could go rogue because of financial distress.
 This oversized, increased threat is even more magnified for third parties accessing your network.

-With the uncertainty that the COVID-19 pandemic has brought into the world, it’s likely that some internal employees may think to sell their login credentials.
-Values of credentials of all kinds have been rising every year, with healthcare logins topping the list at $500 per record according to a VMware study.
-However, if an internal employee only has one to sell, this would provide external hackers with little value unless they were able to go lateral and infect other machines.
+Values of credentials of all kinds have been rising every year, with healthcare logins topping the list at $500 per record, according to a VMware study.
+However, if an internal employee only has one credential to sell, this would provide external hackers with little value unless they were able to go lateral and infect other machines.
 Additionally, they’d have to have the technical knowledge on how to go on the Dark Web, navigate the depths of its many murky marketplaces, and be able to take payment in Bitcoin.

 Credential vaulting, such as that available in vendor privileged access management (VPAM) systems, can provide a key roadblock for users of stolen credentials.
-[Editor’s note: The author’s company is one of a number of vendors that sell VPAM systems.]
-These systems basically keep all privilege credentials in an encrypted vault, never allowing users to see the actual login information.
+These systems basically keep all privileged credentials in an encrypted vault, never allowing users to see the actual login information.
 It allows them to check out the right to use it, which is logged and then passes the encrypted credential to the appropriate system, initiating the login for the user automatically.